 - PNB xQQ3/xQ03

-Students who investigate a thesis project with DML as a formal Undergraduate Honours Thesis must do so through an approved course code.
-The following list contains a series of course codes compatible with the lab’s research:
+Honours students who undertake a thesis within the DML must do so through an approved course code.
+The following list contains examples of codes that can be used:

 - ARTSCI 4A06/4C06

 - COMPENG 4OI4/40J4